neumino/neumino.github.io/movies.md

-### GRINGO: SE BUSCA VIVO O MUERTO
+### 7 Days in Entebbe
-*Released on 2018-03-09, vote average 6.7*
+*Released on 2018-03-16, vote average 7*

-An American businessman with a stake in a pharmaceutical company that&#39;s about to go public finds his life is thrown into turmoil by an incident in Mexico.
+Four hijackers take over an airplane, take the passengers hostage, and force it to land in Entebbe, Uganda in 1976 in an effort to free of dozens of Palestinian terrorists jailed in Israel.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/MnKbM9Zxtn8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/kuTBea8_-LY?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>